Note

 calculator = mace_off(**descriptor_opt)

-# Calculate MACE features for each frame
+# Calculate MACE features for each structures

 descriptors = []

-for frame in frames:
+for structure in structures:

 structure_avg = np.mean(